10 Amazing Archaeological Revelations About the Philistines

 2 The Egyptians Enslaved Them

-After holding off the Sea Peoples’ attack, the Egyptians marched into their lands and crushed them.
-“I have taken away their land and their boundaries,” Ramses III wrote.
-“They are added to mine.”
+Following the crushing of the Sea Peoples, the Egyptian army marched into Philistine territory, claiming their lands and borders as Pharaoh’s own.
+Ramses III proclaimed, “I have taken away their land and their boundaries; they are added to mine.”

 1 They Brought The World Into A Dark Age